Co-occurring Disorder Treatment for Teens

 What causes teen substance abuse?

 Undiagnosed or untreated mental health disorders can lead to substance abuse or substance use disorders.
-Here are some of the risk factors and pathways to substance misuse and mental health disorders:
+Here are some risk factors that create pathways to substance misuse:

 • Genetics